Shinseiki is one of the most popular of the early-season Asian or Nashi pear varieties, ripenening in late August / early September.

 Shinseiki is also an attractive ornamental tree.
 The young leaves emerge bronze before turning green, and then taking on autumnal tints in the autumn.
 The flowers are quite large, and the fruits also add to the ornamental appeal.

-Custom graft varieties: Order before March 2023.
-Delivery in December 2023.
+Custom graft varieties: Order before end of December 2023 for delivery in December 2024.

 Let me know when Shinseiki asian pear trees are back in stock.

 If you do not hear from us by March you can contact us to pre-order for next autumn.

 Shinseiki is partially to fully self-fertile and does not need another pollinator.
 However it will cross-pollinate with most other Asian pears, and also many European pears if they flower in the middle of the pear blossom season.